Red-engage logo

 "You're a [subject] expert.
 Considering [query], you should act as an expert would."

-The expert prompt is especially powerful for professionals working in highly specialized areas.
-If you're a lawyer, for example, the prompt "You're a military law expert.
-Act as an expert would and explain Germany's new military service law".
+The Expert Prompt is powerful for professionals in specialized fields.
+If you are a lawyer, for example, the prompt "You're a military law expert.
+Act as an expert would and explain Germany's new military service law" produces a response tailored to military law, using appropriate legal terminology and authoritative reasoning.

 In this case, ChatGPT's response will be automatically tailored to the military law niche, using appropriate jargon and authoritative sources.
 If, instead, you used a simpler prompt like "Explain Germany's new military service law", ChatGPT's response would be generic, missing a contextual identity.